5 Ways To Grade In Black and White

 Glen Luchford’s 2013 photograph of actress Léa Seydoux for Rag & Bone New York

 These different looks are just five examples, but there are of course infinite ways to carve and shape an image.
 Each of these looks have their own art history attached to them, and cinematic history, and subconscious connotations.
-You could grade a black and white film to look “nice” (ie. nice blacks, nice clean whites and middle greys), but if you chose a look to reflect what is happening in the story or subtext that’s when your visuals go the next level.
+You could grade a black and white film to look “nice” (ie. nice blacks, nice clean whites and middle greys), but if you choose a look to reflect what is happening in the story or subtext that’s when your visuals go to the next level.
 That’s when you really start to feel something from the image.

 Check out this music video for Mick Flannery’s song Wasteland, graded in black and white by Angela Cerasi.